natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Duguay-Trouin.md

 The ship lacks any dedicated anti-air shells or AP shells that could penetrate heavy armour.

+While in theory, each shell is quite powerful, the gun suffers from an abysmal vertical shell dispersions.
+The shell drop of each salvos is very inconsistent, with some dipped into the water 200 meters before the target, while othertimes it simply overshoot the enemy ship entirely.
+This will become apparent when firing from beyond 8 km range, as the shell would scattered wildly around the target, sometimes doesn't hit the enemy ship at all.
 {{:155 mm/50 model 1920 (155 mm)/Ammunition|155 mm M1924 HE, 155 mm M1924 HE-BF, 155 mm M1924 SAP}}

 === Secondary armament ===